ibm-cloud-docs/openshift/cli-ks-plugin.md

 Add an IBM Cloud service to a cluster by binding the service instance to a {{site.data.keyword.redhat_openshift_notm}} project.
 This command creates service credentials of an {{site.data.keyword.cloud_notm}} service and stores these credentials in a Kubernetes secret in your cluster.
 {: shortdesc}

-To view available {{site.data.keyword.cloud_notm}} services from the {{site.data.keyword.cloud_notm}} catalog, run `ibmcloud service offerings`. **Note**: You can add only {{site.data.keyword.cloud_notm}} services that support service keys.
+To view available {{site.data.keyword.cloud_notm}} services from the {{site.data.keyword.cloud_notm}} catalog, run `ibmcloud service offerings`.
+You can add only {{site.data.keyword.cloud_notm}} services that support service keys.
 For more information about service binding and what services you can add to your cluster, see [Adding services by using IBM Cloud service binding](/docs/openshift?topic=openshift-service-binding).
+{: note}

 ```sh
 ibmcloud oc cluster service bind --cluster CLUSTER --namespace KUBERNETES_NAMESPACE [--key SERVICE_INSTANCE_KEY] [--role IAM_SERVICE_ROLE] --service SERVICE_INSTANCE [-q]